 Free trial covers 20 pages; paid plans with unlimited clustering and link automation start at roughly $44 per month.

-When your keyword dump from Search Console or Ahrefs hits five digits, most topic cluster tools choke.
+When your keyword dump from Search Console or Ahrefs hits five digits, most clustering tools choke.
 KeyClusters is built for volume, letting technical SEOs group 10k–200k keywords in a single pass without throttling.

 Surfer SEO rounds out the list because it marries keyword clustering with on-page optimization in one slick interface.
-Instead of a stand-alone topic cluster tool, Surfer bakes its “Content Planner” and “Grow Flow” modules directly into the same dashboard you already use for content scoring, making it easy to go from idea to perfectly optimized draft without copy-pasting between apps.
+Instead of a stand-alone topic cluster tool, Surfer bakes its "Content Planner" and "Grow Flow" modules directly into the same dashboard you already use for content scoring.

 Each cluster links straight into Surfer's Content Editor, pre-loading NLP terms, word-count targets, and SERP examples so writers can hit relevance goals while drafting.